János Lászai: Life

 He was born in 1448 in Lázó or Lászó, Torna County, the territory of present-day Hungary (now an uninhabited area between Perkupa and Szőlősardó).
 His parentage is unknown, he was orphaned early.
 His family had kinship relations with the Sánkfalvis.
 He was adopted by Transylvanian nobleman John Barlabássy, who served as castellan of Gyulafehérvár (Alba Iulia).
 One of his stepbrothers was Leonard Barlabássy, an influential magnate and vice-voivode.
 Lászai's tutor was Anthony Sánkfalvi, who later became Bishop of Nyitra (Nitra).
 Following that, he attended a university in Italy.
 He returned to Hungary with the title of "magister" in the 1470s.

 According to contemporary records, he was an excellent orator and poet, understood mathematics and spoke Latin, Italian, Greek and "Slavic" beside his native Hungarian (but "knowing not one word of German", as Felix Fabri emphasized).
 He became a prominent member of that Transylvanian Humanist scholar circle, which based in Gyulafehérvár under the guidance of Bishop Ladislaus Geréb (a cousin of King Matthias Corvinus).
 Lászai entered ecclesiastical career, he was elevated into the offices of canon of Gyulafehérvár and archdeacon of Telegd (Tileagd).

 Upon the invitation of Dominican friar Felix Fabri, his former roommate in Italy, Lászai traveled to Jerusalem as a pilgrim in 1483 with three large groups of companions.
 Fabri documented their pilgrimage in his work "Fratris Felicis Fabri Evagatorium in Terræ Sanctæ, Arabiæ et Egypti peregrinationem", who belonged to the same group with Lászai and four other travelers.
 He described Lászai as a highly worthy person and "pure-bred Hungarian".
 Leaving in early June 1483 and arriving back in January 1484, they traveled first to Venice, where they stayed for three weeks.
 They then took ship for Corfu, Modon and Rhodes - all still Venetian possessions.
 After Jerusalem and Bethlehem and other sights of the Holy Land, they went to Mount Sinai and Cairo.
 According to Fabri's account, Lászai improvised a poem in honor of St. Catherine at the Saint Catherine's Monastery.
-In Cairo, he preached to "infelicitous Hungarian Mamluks" (Hungarin-origin slaves, who were abducted during Ottoman incursions).
+In Cairo, he preached to "infelicitous Hungarian Mamluks" (Hungarian-origin slaves, who were abducted during Ottoman incursions).
 He also missionized, solemnized, and Christianized these people.
 These Hungarian Mamluks guided the pilgrims around Cairo, Old Cairo and Giza.
 After taking a boat down the Nile to Rosetta, the pilgrims took ship back to Venice.
 Historian Lajos Tardy considered it is possible that Lászai also fulfilled some kind of diplomatic mission in Egypt on behalf of his monarch, Matthias, when the travelers appeared in the court of Qaitbay, Sultan of Egypt.
 Both monarchs fought against the Ottoman Empire, and there were existing diplomatic relationships between them.